 Foobox is a simple, automatic responsive lightbox plugin for WordPress.
-It has both a free version and a premium version for additional functionality.
-Find information on the differences between the free and paid versions of Foobox here.
+It has both a free version and a premium version for additional functionality, such as video lightbox capability.
+Compare the versions here.

 FooBox > Settings

 Default settings work well, but under the Advanced tab, check the option Drop IE7 Support.

 Automatic.
 If you want to have a non-image (e.g. text) link linked to an image or gallery, try the following:

 - Just add a class of “foobox” to your links and make sure the link points to an image, for example: